Ford orders 12 ultra-cold freezers to distribute COVID-19 vaccines to employees

 General Motors Co said it had not purchased freezers at this time.
 “We are taking steps to be prepared to make vaccines available to our employees when the time is right and vaccines are available to us,” GM spokesman Patrick Morrissey said.

+Fiat Chrysler Automobiles said it is studying the most effective approach to distributing vaccines to employees when they become available.

-Officials at Toyota Motor Corp, Fiat Chrysler Automobiles and the United Auto Workers union, which represents most U.S. hourly workers at the Detroit automakers, did not have an immediate comment.
-Michigan state health officials could not immediately be reached to comment.
+Officials at Toyota Motor Corp, and the United Auto Workers union, which represents most U.S. hourly workers at the Detroit automakers, did not have an immediate comment.

+A Michigan Department of Health spokeswoman said the agency was not aware of companies seeking to buy these freezers.
+Lynn Sutfin said state officials surveyed healthcare providers and health departments and are aware of about 50 ultra-cold freezers in Michigan.
+State officials also have purchased another nine, she said.

 Our Standards: The Thomson Reuters Trust Principles.